Skip to main content

 Out-of-State Visitors

-If you're visiting from out of state and can provide the appropriate documentation, we will give you a temporary MBTA pass valid for 7 days of travel on the subway, bus, Commuter Rail, or ferry.
+If you're visiting from out of state and can provide the appropriate documentation, we will give you a temporary MBTA pass valid for seven days of travel on the subway, bus, Commuter Rail, or ferry.

 Accessibility on the MBTA